xxeamesrecliner

 Plycraft Eames-style Recliner with Built-in Footrest

 Speaking of Plycraft’s take on the Eames lounge, here’s one I’ve never seen before: a recliner with a built-in footrest.
 Many Plycraft lounges have the ability to do something an Eames 670/671 can’t do: tilt back.
 But this one extends a footrest as it reclines, doing the job of an ottoman in a fraction of the space.
 That’s right, a la Barcalounger.
 This is as close as you can get to a La-Z-Boy and still stay somewhat true to mid-century modernism.
 This naugahyde and walnut Plycraft was built in the ’60s.
-The seller makes the point that while you can still by an Eames lounge, the Plycraft knockoffs are no longer produced and this model is especially rare.
+The seller makes the point that while you can still buy a new Eames lounge, the Plycraft knockoffs are no longer produced and this model is especially rare.

 I have an original Herman Miller/Eames Lounge chair and this is a beautiful chair also.
 The footrest is a great addition to this masterpiece.
 It’d be great to have them side by side.